artem-petrushenko/permission_checker_package/README.md

-# PermissionHandler Package
+# PermissionChecker Package

-`PermissionHandler` is a convenient Flutter widget designed to simplify working with permissions.
+`PermissionChecker` is a convenient Flutter widget designed to simplify working with permissions.
 It helps developers avoid the hassle of manually managing permissions for different operating system versions.

 ## Features